Managing Behavioral Changes

 - If wandering is a high risk, an electronic monitoring program may be the only alternative for safety during this stage.

-Information on Alzheimer's Community Care's Locator ID program and Silver Alert Legislation.
+Information on Alzheimer's Community Care's ID Locator Service and Silver Alert Legislation.

 Hallucinations and Delusions